Get a graduate degree

 Go beyond and stand out.
 Add to what matters most: your education.

 The Master of Health Administration (MHA) degree is a College of Business degree that includes several interdisciplinary courses contributed by other colleges on campus.
 The program is designed for students holding at least an undergraduate degree who wish to further their careers in the management of health organizations including integrated systems, hospitals, group practices, long-term care facilities, clinics, managed care organizations, and other types of health organizations.
 The program can be completed in as little as two years.
 Students with little or no undergraduate work in business are welcome, and will normally require additional time for completion.

 The MHA program is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.

 - The student must have received at least a bachelor’s or master’s degree from a regionally accredited college or university.

 - The student must have a GPA of at least 2.75 for the last 60 hours of academic work and submit a score on the Graduate Management Admissions Test (GMAT), the Graduate Record Examination (GRE), or equivalent standardized exam.

 - Students who do not meet the admission requirements, but who show indication of high promise will be considered for probationary admission.

 Applicants from foreign countries whose native language is not English are required to submit scores on the TOEFL.
-Normally, TOEFL scores of 550 on the paper-based or a comparable score of 213 on the computer-based are required for admission.
+Normally, TOEFL scores of 79 on the internet-based test.

 The program requires a minimum 36 hours of graduate credit plus any necessary prerequisite courses.